 Weatherford College will issue a campus wide "Timely Warning" notice to members of the Weatherford College community for Clery crimes that occur within the Clery geography (On Campus, Public Property and Non-campus property), that in the judgement of the college constitutes a serious or continuing threat to the Weatherford College community.
-The need for a Timely Warning is determined by a consultation of Weatherford College Police Department with Office of Legal Affairs, and any other department that may have information about the incident for which a Timely Warning may need to be issued.
+The need for a Timely Warning is determined by a consultation of Weatherford College Police Department with Presidents Office, and any other department that may have information about the incident for which a Timely Warning may need to be issued.
 Timely Warnings will be distributed for such incidents whether the incident is reported directly to Weatherford College Police Department or indirectly through a local police agency or CSA.
 The decision to issue a Timely Warning is made on a case-by-case basis considering the facts surrounding the crime.

 Note that Weatherford College is not required to issue a Timely Warning with respect to crimes reported to pastoral or professional counselors as these professionals are exempt from the CSA requirement to report Clery crimes.
 Timely Warnings will be issued to the Weatherford College community as soon as pertinent information is available.
 (Names of victims are confidential and will be withheld) and with the goal of aiding in the prevention of similar crimes.
-Timely Warnings will be distributed to the Weatherford College community via blast email to all Weatherford College assigned email accounts and/or physical postings at the entrance and exits of campus buildings.
-Timely warnings may also be issued using some or all of the following methods of communication: text messages or emails sent through the Weatherford College Coyote Alert and Alertus systems.
+Timely Warnings will be distributed to the Weatherford College community via blast email to all employees and students' assigned email accounts and/or physical postings at the entrance and exits of campus buildings.
+Timely warnings may also be issued using some or all of the following methods of communication: text messages, phone calls or emails sent through the Weatherford College Coyote Alert system (School Cast System) and/or to computers campus wide through the Alertus systems.